How do you decide on your book ratings?

 The more exposure you can provide the more likely you will be approved.
 I will say that I was approved for many books just by posting on my @genthebookworm account on Instagram so you definitely don’t have to have a blog to get started.
 The more you do the higher your reviewing percentage is so that helps too when they are looking to approve you as a reviewer.

-It is such an amazing way to read books before they are published and I love providing feedback that not only is helpful to the publisher and author but also help other readers when they are deciding what to read next.
+It is such an amazing way to read books before they are published and I love providing feedback that not only is helpful to the publisher and author but also helps other readers when they are deciding what to read next.

 Do you get paid to talk about books?

 That is a great question.
 I have never been paid to review or talk about a book but if that ever happens (a girl can wish!)
 I would certainly let you know!
 I do get books for free in exchange for reviewing them which is something that I feel so grateful for.
+I always note when this is the case at the bottom of my book reviews if you are curious.

 I am happy to share when a book isn’t a great fit for me, and I will share those reviews on here and on Goodreads, but I don’t tend to blast those feelings all over social media unless I have really strong feelings about it, like HERE.
 Book reviews are so subjective and while I always respect differences of opinion, I do like to be respectful of the people who worked so hard to write and publish them.